 Writing an offer before seeing the home is neither a welcomed nor popular practice among many home sellers.
 Naturally, they prefer to know that the buyer is already committed—or has at least made a decision based upon having personally toured the home.

 Some buyer’s agents, on the other hand, tend to believe differently.
-They may be eager to put their buyer into the contract and “lockdown” the property before another buyer tries to snatch it.
-In multiple-offer situations, some agents prefer that their clients be the first to submit offers to the sellers.
+They may be eager to put their buyer into the contract and “lockdown” the property before another buyer tries to snatch it up.

 Offers That Seem Too Good to Be True